 - Gator Pond

-If this is your first trip to Florida, you won't be surprised by the amount of wild alligators you might see in lakes or even at the airport!
-However, this doesn't necessarily make it safe for you or other visitors to get close to them.
-In fact, many of the alligators in our Gator Pond were brought to Wild Florida from the Florida Fish and Wildlife Conservation Commission (FWC) as they were deemed a "nuisance alligator" because they lost their natural fear of humans.
+If this is your first trip to Florida, you'd be surprised by the number of wild alligators you might see in lakes or even at the airport!
+Many of the alligators in our Gator Pond were brought to Wild Florida from the Florida Fish and Wildlife Conservation Commission (FWC) as they were deemed a "nuisance alligator" because they lost their natural fear of humans.
 But, with two observation decks over the Gator Pond, you and your family can safely observe and take a selfie with some of our alligators.

 - Albino alligator exhibit

-A little over a year ago, Wild Florida welcomed two albino alligators, Blizzard and Snowflake, into our Gator and Wildlife Park.
+A little over two years ago, Wild Florida welcomed two albino alligators, Blizzard and Snowflake, into our Gator Park.
 This will be the first pair of breeding albino alligators in Central Florida and one of the few places in the world visitors can see these rare animals.
 Because of their rarity, our team built a one-of-a-kind exhibit that allows guests to safely get up close to Blizzard and Snowflake and take a photo (or selfie!).

 - White-tailed deer exhibit